 Rimabotulinumtoxinb (By injection)

 Treats the abnormal head position and neck pain that result from cervical dystonia (severe muscle spasms of the neck).
+Also treats chronic sialorrhea (drooling or excessive salivation).
 This is a botulinum toxin B type product.

 MyoblocThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:

 This medicine is not right for everyone.
 Do not receive it if you had an allergic reaction to rimabotulinumtoxinB or any type of botulinum toxin product, or you have an infection in the skin where the shot will be given.